Libertarians: The Only Adults In The Room

-For me libertarianism is a manifestation of the golden rule – ‘do as you would be done by’.
+For me, libertarianism is a manifestation of the golden rule – ‘do as you would be done by’.
 And there is more in that than first appears.
 The golden rule is not merely an injunction to refrain from actions which harm others – though that is absolutely set in stone for libertarians – but a positive injunction to act in a way that helps others.
 The ‘do’ in ‘do as you would be done by’ is proactive.
-Libertarianism as a philosophy for a strong community or nation can only work under such a principle.
+I believe that libertarianism, as a philosophy for a strong community or nation, can only work under such a principle.

 Mark Twain famously wrote that “every civilization carries the seeds of its own destruction”.

-The coercion inherent in most political ideologies undermines itself by making an oppressor of everyone against their own neighbour via state machinery, and ultimately provides within state machinery a lever of unlimited power which becomes the coveted goal of the most corrupt and most ambitious, those most willing to use force against their fellows, those most hungry for power and gain – a centralised corruption in which a few can dominate the many.
+The coercion inherent in most political ideologies undermines itself by making an oppressor of everyone against their own neighbour via state machinery.
+This ultimately provides within state machinery a lever of unlimited power which becomes the coveted goal of the most corrupt and most ambitious, those most willing to use force against their fellows, those most hungry for power and gain, becoming a centralised corruption in which a few can dominate the many.
 The history of the 20th century, indeed all modern history, has proven this to not be a caricature but a clear and present danger of how things currently work.

-In libertarian philosophy the risks are opposite.
+In libertarian philosophy, however, the risks are opposite.
 Rather than a centralised oppressive corruption, the risk is a widespread failure of each individual to accept both sides of the golden rule – not merely to refrain from harm, but to positively do good – and thereby to make its own caricature true.
-Libertarianism can only succeed if Individuals actually take personal responsibility for their lives, if they seek to become self-reliant and interdependent, and assist others in becoming so voluntarily.
-If not, others will eventually call for more state to force people to do the ‘good’ they did not do voluntarily, in so doing any good turns to evil and we end up where we are now.
+Libertarianism can only succeed if Individuals actually take personal responsibility for their lives, seeking to become self-reliant and interdependent, and assisting others in becoming so voluntarily.
+If not, others will eventually call for more state to force people to do the ‘good’ they did not do voluntarily.
+With such a coercive ‘remedy’ any good turns to evil and we end up where we are now.